resheku/my-awesome/README.md

 - [wagoodman/dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in a docker image
 - [wal-g/wal-g](https://github.com/wal-g/wal-g) - Archival and Restoration for databases in the Cloud
 - [whalebrew/whalebrew](https://github.com/whalebrew/whalebrew) - Homebrew, but with Docker images
+- [woodpecker-ci/woodpecker](https://github.com/woodpecker-ci/woodpecker) - Woodpecker is a community fork of the Drone CI system.
 - [wtfutil/wtf](https://github.com/wtfutil/wtf) - The personal information dashboard for your terminal
 - [x-motemen/gore](https://github.com/x-motemen/gore) -   Yet another Go REPL that works nicely.
 Featured with line editing, code completion, and more.
 - [xo/usql](https://github.com/xo/usql) - Universal command-line interface for SQL databases